 Another case for the “nothing is as easy as it seems” camp is again looking back toward Google products.
 Other Google products such as Drive, Docs, and Sheets aren’t as simple as needing no instructions or training.
 You can do the basics in them, but there are whole courses you can take on all of Google’s applications.

-Both Google Search and ChatGPT present a box to type into and that’s it.
-But, there’s so much more to them and if you don’t use them to their fullest, you’re either missing out or possibly even leaving potential work efficiencies on the table.
+Both Google Search and ChatGPT present a box to type into, and that’s it.
+But there’s so much more to them, and if you don’t use them to their fullest, you’re either missing out or possibly even leaving potential work efficiencies on the table.

-Worse case scenario you’re doing it completely wrong and messing something up.
+In the worst-case scenario, you’re doing it completely wrong and messing something up.
 At least that could happen with corporate software.

-Corporate Software Isn’t As Simple
+Corporate Software Isn’t as Simple

-Corporate software is made to accommodate complex work processes, therefore, making it complex by extension.
+Corporate software is made to accommodate complex work processes, therefore making it complex by extension.

-I have a niece who’s only 20 and she’s less techie than me who’s 20+ years her senior.
+I have a niece who’s only 20, and she’s less techie than me, who’s 20+ years her senior.
 So, it has nothing to do with generations or growing up with technology either.
-It’s a personal thing no matter how old people are.
+It’s a personal thing, no matter how old people are.
 Some are comfortable with new software while some are not, and organization software is even more challenging for most.

 But what happens if training isn’t adequate for employees?